Arnold Strangeness of surface immersions: Introduction

+Since it is quite natural to consider mathematical tools, i.e. topological invariants, to detect and classify how quadruple point jumps, classified into five cases, and triple-line tangency jumps (\textup{T}) occur during the eversion process, we provide its application in Section~\ref{sec:Appl}.

 The plan of this paper is as follows.
-In Section~\ref{sec:Def}, we prepare definitions to define our invariant $\St$, following Goryunov \cite{Goryunov1997}.
-In Section~\ref{sec:MainR}, we state our main result.
-In Section~\ref{sec:Proof}, we give a proof of the result in Section~\ref{sec:MainR}.
-While the main result concerns $\bmod~2$, almost all of the proof is written over the field $\mathbb{Q}$, since the use of a half-integer valued weight function provides a clearer view of the argument.
+In Section~\ref{sec:Def}, we prepare definitions to define our invariant $\St$, following Goryunov~\cite{Goryunov1997}.
+In Section~\ref{sec:Proof}, we prove the main result (Theorem~\ref{thmSurface}).
+In Section~\ref{sec:Appl}, we present applications of our main result.

-We remark here that an extension of Theorem~\ref{thmSphere} to a $\mathbb{Q}$-valued invariant, analogous to the integer-valued invariant of Shumakovich \cite{Shumakovich1995}, will be discussed in a separate paper currently being prepared by the authors.